microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/templates/milestone-epic-design-review.md

 > Include any open questions and concerns.

-## Additional References
+## Resources

-> Include any additional references including links to work items or other documents.
+> Include any additional resources including links to work items or other documents.